rodriarce/SolidPrinciples/README.md

-# SolidPrinciples
+# Single Responsibilty
- A Project to Demostrate Solid Principles in Unity
+ A Demostration of the Single Responsibility principle in Unity